pyvideo/richard/docs/contributors/dev_hacking.rst

 richard requires a bunch of stuff to run.
 I'm going to talk about this stuff in two groups:

-1. stuff that you should install with your package manager
+1. stuff that you should install with your operating system's package manager
-2. Python packages that should get installed in a virtual environment
+2. Python packages that you should install with pip in a virtual environment

 Install things with your package manager